 Our local United Way is a local independent, non-profit 501(c) organization.
 We are one of the over 1500 United Way organizations across the country.
 Each United Way is an autonomous organization governed by its own board of directors.
 Our United Way pays a small yearly fee to the United Way of America for use of its logo, and some organizational guidance.

-Each year in April our United Way publicizes the availability of grant applications for United Way funding.
-These grant applications are reviewed in June and grants are awarded.
-These grants are as a general rule paid out the following January or February.
+Each year in February our United Way publicizes the availability of grant applications for United Way funding.
+These grant applications are reviewed in March, April and May and grants are awarded in June.
 All grants are awarded to organizations within St. Francois County.

 The basic mission of our United Way as stated in our by-laws is to provide funding and support to nonprofit groups to help meet the most basic human needs of food, shelter, health, educational, and social welfare services in St. Francois County.

-Currently over 40 % of our grant funding is given to organizations providing food, utility and housing assistance in our county.
+Currently over 60 % of our grant funding is given to organizations providing food, utility and housing assistance in our county.
 We provide grants to seven food pantries within our county; we also help to support all four senior centers.
-Other grants go to organizations such as; The LIFE Center for Independent Living, SEMO Family Violence Council, Parkland Foster Adopt Families, Shared Blessings Homeless Shelter, Habitat for Humanity, Meals on Wheels for Special diets, and Caring Communities programs throughout the county, as well as various youth at risk agencies.
+Other grants go to organizations such as; The LIFE Center for Independent Living, SEMO Family Violence Council, Parkland Foster Adopt Families, Shared Blessings Homeless Shelter, Habitat for Humanity, Meals on Wheels for Special diets, and Caring Communities programs with-in each of the five schools in St. Francois County, as well as various youth at risk agencies.

 Our United Way revenue comes from the following sources: